COMMODITIES-Oil, metals post stellar 2016 gains on output cuts, demand hopes

-* Zinc, rubber up around 60 pct; crude oil gains over 50 pct
+* Zinc, rubber up around 60 pct; crude oil over 50 pct

 * Commodities rally driven by China demand, output cuts